JosemaPereira/new-user-api/README.md

 # Users API

-This project contains a CRUD API example, using NodeJS/ExpressJS and MonoRepo architecture.
+This project contains an API using ExpressJS + TS and MonoRepo architecture.

 ## Build packages